 If the dioxins weren’t enough, the price of tampons definitely adds up over time, even if you buy them all with coupons!

 A Natural Alternative

 The cup did take a couple of cycles to get used to, and I used a liner for a while to catch any leaks.
-(Which I had to do with tampons too sometimes!).
-I trimmed down the stem to make it more comfortable.
+I also trimmed down the stem to make it more comfortable.
 I like not having to worry about when I’ll start, or being caught out somewhere without a tampon, and there’s a LOT less waste!
 The cup is easy to clean, just wash with soap and water, and it comes with insertion instructions.
 There’s even a YouTube video with directions if you like.

 If you’re interested, I suggest reading different reviews on the cups you’re interested in.
 There are a number of different brands.
+Ladies’ preferences tend to vary based on whether or not they’ve given birth.
 I settled on the Moon Cup, Size A since I wanted the latex-free version and I’ve had two babies.

 What do you think?
 Have you tried menstrual cups?